Codebase Context

 • Suggest edits in the correct locations based on real context

-The first time you open a directory after launching Warp, indexing will begin from scratch.
-For large projects, this may take a few minutes.
-Warp Agents will not use codebase context until indexing is complete — but agentic coding features remain fully available in the meantime.
+For large projects, indexing may take a few minutes.
+Warp Agents will not use codebase context until indexing is complete, but agentic coding features remain fully available in the meantime.

 You can view and manage your indexed codebases under Settings > Code > Codebase Index.
 You can also choose whether to automatically index new folders as you navigate them.